RomanRudin/Russian-roulette/README.md

 # Russian-roulette
 Just a silly game

-I am not responsible if your pc dies
+I am not responsible if your pc dies because of it